Kimlu/alx-system_engineering-devops/0x03-shell_variable_expansions/README.md

-6-createlocalvariable - creates a new local variable 7-createglobalvariable -  creates a new global variable 8-trueknowledge -  prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE 9-divideandrule - hat prints the result of POWER divided by DIVIDE, followed by a new line 10-loveexponentbreath - isplays the result of BREATH to the power LOVE 11-binarytodecimal - converts a number from base 2 to base 10 12-combinations -  prints all possible combinations of two letters, except oo 13-printfloat - prints a number with two decimal places, followed by a new line
+6-createlocalvariable - creates a new local variable 7-createglobalvariable -  creates a new global variable 8-trueknowledge -  prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE 9-divideandrule -  prints the result of POWER divided by DIVIDE, followed by a new line 10-loveexponentbreath - displays the result of BREATH to the power LOVE 11-binarytodecimal - converts a number from base 2 to base 10 12-combinations -  prints all possible combinations of two letters, except oo 13-printfloat - prints a number with two decimal places, followed by a new line